 Wisconsin Medicaid Definition

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income people of all ages, including pregnant women, children, families, disabled individuals, and seniors.
-That said, the focus of this page is on Medicaid eligibility for Wisconsin senior residents (65 and over), and specifically for long-term care Medicaid, whether that is in one’s home, a nursing home facility or in assisted living.
+That said, the focus of this page is on Medicaid eligibility for Wisconsin senior residents (65 and over), and specifically for long-term care Medicaid, whether that is in one’s home, a nursing home facility, an adult foster care home, or in assisted living.
 In Wisconsin, the Wisconsin Department of Health Services’ Division of Medicaid Services (DMS) administers the state’s long-term care Medicaid Programs for the elderly.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Wisconsin seniors may be eligible.
 These programs do not have all the same eligibility requirements, nor do they have the same benefits.